-- (1) Address is 40 Marcus Drive, Suite One, Melville, New York 11747. - (2) Includes 256,794 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days and 1,037 shares of common stock issuable within 60 days upon the vesting of restricted stock units. - (3) Includes 256,876 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days, 1,037 shares of common stock issuable within 60 days upon the vesting of restricted stock units and 11,829 shares of common stock held by Mr. Silva in a retirement account. - (4) Represents shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (5) Includes 540,159 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (6) Address is 3003 Brick Church Pike, Nashville, Tennessee 37207. - (7) Based upon Amendment No. 8 to Schedule 13D filed with the Securities and Exchange Commission and other public filings made by Mr. Broderick.
-Includes 1,359 shares of common stock issuable upon the exercise of currently exercisable warrants and 316,972 shares of common stock owned by Fleetco, Inc. of which Mr. Broderick is a 93% shareholder. - (8) Address is 545 Boylston Street, 2nd Floor, Boston, Massachusetts 02116. - (9) Based upon Schedule 13G filed with the Securities and Exchange Commission.
+- Less than 1% - (1) Address is 40 Marcus Drive, Suite One, Melville, New York 11747. - (2) Includes 280,453 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days and 2,073 shares of common stock issuable within 60 days upon the vesting of restricted stock units. - (3) Includes 280,534 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days, 2,073 shares of common stock issuable within 60 days upon the vesting of restricted stock units and 12,136 shares of common stock held by Mr. Silva in a retirement account. - (4) Represents shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (5) Includes 540,159 shares of common stock issuable upon the exercise of options that are exercisable currently or within 60 days. - (6) Address is 3003 Brick Church Pike, Nashville, Tennessee 37207. - (7) Based upon Amendment No. 8 to Schedule 13D filed with the SEC and other public filings made by Mr. Broderick.
+Includes 1,359 shares of common stock issuable upon the exercise of currently exercisable warrants and 316,972 shares of common stock owned by Fleetco, Inc. of which Mr. Broderick is a 93% shareholder. - (8) Address is 545 Boylston Street, 2nd Floor, Boston, Massachusetts 02116. - (9) Based upon Schedule 13G filed with the SEC.
 Auctus Fund, LLC ("Auctus") holds a warrant for the purchase of up to 1,676,580 shares of our common stock.
-In addition, Auctus' shares of Series A preferred stock are convertible into an aggregate of 1,543,158 shares of our common stock.
-However, such warrant is not exercisable for the purchase of, and such Series A preferred stock is not convertible into, shares of our common stock, to the extent Auctus would beneficially own, after such exercise and/or conversion, more than 4.99% of our outstanding shares of common stock.
-Since Auctus owns shares of common stock which represent 5.8% of the outstanding shares of common stock, such warrant is not currently exercisable for the purchase of, and such Series A preferred stock is not currently convertible into, shares of our common stock.
+In addition, Auctus' shares of Series B preferred stock are convertible into an aggregate of 1,543,158 shares of our common stock.
+However, such warrant is not exercisable for the purchase of shares of our common stock to the extent Auctus would beneficially own, after such exercise, more than 4.99% of our outstanding shares of common stock, and such Series B preferred stock is not convertible into shares of our common stock to the extent Auctus would beneficially own, after such conversion, more than 9.99% of our outstanding shares of common stock.
+Since, as indicated in its Schedule 13G filed with the SEC, as of June 30, 2022, Auctus owned 210,000 shares of common stock, which represent 5.8% of the outstanding shares of common stock, such warrant is not currently exercisable for the purchase of shares of our common stock and such Series B preferred stock is currently convertible into 171,570 shares of our common stock.
+The number of shares of common stock beneficially owned by Auctus includes such 171,570 shares of common stock issuable upon conversion of the Series B preferred stock.